jsun1590/chess.com-bot/README.md

   - [Installation](#installation)
   - [Usage](#usage)
 ## Disclosure
 - This project is created purely with educational and research purposes in mind.
-Please only use this bot to play against the computer. **I do not recommend using this bot in public matches for the purpose of cheating.**
+Please only use this bot to play against the computer. **This bot will not work public matches.**

 ## Requirements